 While you may know that pansies, flowering kale, and snapdragons provide wonderful color and can withstand cooler temperatures, there are plenty of alternatives to consider for those with Southern addresses.
-To lengthen the bloom time through the shorter, cooler days of December through February, select annuals that can handle a light frost, like the fine examples listed below:
+To lengthen your summer bloom season through the shorter, cooler days of fall and early winter, select annuals that can handle a light frost.

-This reliable garden favorite offers clusters of dainty pink, purple or white, delicately perfumed flowers on mounding plants.
+Sweet Alyssum is a reliable garden favorite that offers clusters of dainty pink, purple or white, delicately perfumed flowers on mounding plants.
 Just make sure to plant it in a location where its scent can be enjoyed!
-For the best performance, keep it watered, and fertilize monthly.
+For the best performance, keep it watered and fertilize it monthly.

-The glowing color of the daisy-like flowers are a warm spot in the cool winter landscape, and make excellent cut flowers that can be enjoyed indoors, as well.
+The glowing color of calendula’s daisy-like flowers are a warm spot in the cool winter landscape and make excellent cut flowers that can be enjoyed indoors, as well.
 Deadhead (remove finished flowers) regularly to prolong the bloom time.

 An excellent cool-season annual, dianthus provides masses of richly colored, fringed blooms.
 China Pinks or Indian Pinks, as they are also called, are perfect for cutting to use in fresh bouquets.
 Remove any faded blooms to encourage new growth.

 It’s like summer never ends with Gazania’s vibrant, daisy-like blooms.
 Flowers come in a range of orange, red, rose, yellow and white with many that display blends of two colors.
 The flower petals close at night, and on dark, cloudy days, and reopen with the sunshine.